johnbeve/PHI-696/Project-1/README.md

 Moreover, a Fitch-style natural deduction proof is to apply rules to the target formula and its logical consequents, while a tree proof does not apply the same rules but concentrates on finding possible logical contradictions among negated subformulas of the target formula.

+Tree proof uses only one rule: indirect derivation, but natural deduction can use multiple rules